Marine Fisheries Advisory Committee Charter

 1. Committee’s Official Designation (Title).
 Marine Fisheries Advisory Committee

 2. Authority.
-The Secretary of Commerce (the “Secretary”) approved the establishment of the Marine Fisheries Advisory Committee (MAFAC or the “Committee”) on December 28, 1970.
-The Committee was initially chartered under the Federal Advisory Committee Act, 5 U.S.C., App., on February 17, 1971, with the General Services Administration’s concurrence, and has been renewed periodically.
-It has been determined the Committee’s continuance is in the public interest in accordance with the duties and the laws imposed on the Department of Commerce (the “Department”).
+The Secretary of Commerce approved the establishment of the Marine Fisheries Advisory Committee (MAFAC or Committee) on December 28, 1970.
+The Committee was initially chartered under the Federal Advisory Committee Act, 5 U.S.C., App., on February 17, 1971, and has been renewed periodically.
+It has been determined the Committee’s continuance is in the public interest in accordance with the duties and the laws imposed on the Department.

 4. Description of Duties.
 The Committee will advise the Secretary on living marine resource matters or other matters upon request.
 The Committee will submit reports and recommendations to the Secretary through the Assistant Administrator for Fisheries and the Under Secretary of Commerce for Oceans and Atmosphere.
 The Committee will function solely as an advisory body, and will comply fully with the Federal Advisory Committee Act.